looker-open-source/sdk-codegen/packages/extension-sdk-react/README.md

 of changes to the React routes and the child route is appended to he Looker extension route.
 This means that the route can be restored on a page reload or sent as a link.

-The `ExtensionProvider` can also notify the extension of changes to the route using the `onPathnameChange` attribute.
+The `ExtensionProvider40` can also notify the extension of changes to the route using the `onPathnameChange` attribute.

 #### Example